AdoshiMatamoto/adrianmatei.com/_posts/2019-09-06-awesome-volleyball-basics-video-compilation.md

 ## Conclusion
 I hope you find this list useful, but in Romania we have a saying: "It's practice that kills you, not theory", so go practice.
-My advice to you is for your next training or match focus on improving one part of your game!
+My advice to you is for your next training or match focus on improving one part of your game, I know I will!

 ## References